Close

 People are coming to and staying on your website for a reason: there’s a topic they’re interested in, and they think you might have the answer.
 Don’t disappoint them with boilerplate fluff.
 Provide hard information: facts, procedures, strategies, and fees.

-Include a Blog
+Include Blog Posts/Articles

-• Providing SEO and link opportunities.
 Blog posts are a great way to shuttle visitors around your website.
 Link to other pages within your site by using anchor text phrases that are relevant to your practice or resource pages (e.g. ‘Los Angeles assault attorney,’ ‘declaring bankruptcy in Ohio’ linking to those practice areas).
 This is one of the basics that let Google know a little more about what your site is about as well as directing the reader towards pages that are set up to convert them into a phone call or email.

-• Supplying “hot” and interesting information.
 The fact of the matter is, a web page about how filing for bankruptcy works is not going to blow up and turn viral.
 That’s precisely where your blog comes in.
 While practice and resource pages supply relatively unexciting but useful information (at least from the internet’s perspective), your blog posts can be nicely separated and set up to seize on the latest and most interesting content to generate a boost in traffic.

-Allow Easy Navigation
+Utilize Easy Navigation

 Nothing is more frustrating than a site full of broken links and information overkill.
 Websites need to be clean, smooth, and easy to navigate.
 With that in mind: